Home Farm Wool

 Uses for the fleece of Black Lincoln Longwool sheep

 The wool was principally intended to be used in carpets or wall hangings and its lustrous surface made it excellent for dyeing.
 Unfortunately this also meant that black wool was extremely undesirable and black lambs were either killed at birth or when ready for the table.
 It was only with the appearance of a market for hand spinners in the 1960’s that some breeders kept a few of the coloured sheep.
 In the mid 1980’s the breed association agreed to register “Black Lincolns” in a separate section.
-This decision has never been accepted by main breeders who intensely dislike the black version.
+This decision has never been accepted by main breeders who intensely dislike the black version!

 The description ‘black’ is not very helpful as the wool is only really black on the head and rump, which is the worst quality wool on the sheep.
 Generally a mid-grey is the most common colour from the fleece.